luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 To understand where these differences come from, we looked at the differences between the applications.
 First, the two applications differ in terms of functionality.
 The web application only offers one bitrate that automatically adjusts the streaming quality depending on the internet connection available.
 In the native application, on the other hand, you can choose between different audio qualities and also switch off the automatic quality adjustment.
 Moreover, the native application also implements caching.

 However, the most significant difference between the web and native versions of Spotify is the technical implementation.
-Browsers are highly optimised these days as there is a lot of competition between different companies.
+Browsers are highly optimized these days as there is a lot of competition between different companies.
 Chrome's V8 JavaScript engine is written in C++ and compiles the code directly into machine code as the program runs, which is very efficient.[^chrome_v8_engine] On the other hand, Spotify's native version uses the same codebase as the web version, but uses the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/src/master/) to run the code natively.[^spotify_architecture]

 For companies like Spotify, using the same code base for both web and native apps saves a lot of money.
 However, the frameworks used to transform web applications into native applications happen to be less efficient than running the application directly in the browser.